Orbit Resolution System

 Advantages and Disadvantages

 Disadvantage: Add a die of identical size to the one being rolled, after any pushes.
-Take the two lowest results.
+Take the lowest results.

 Example Core Skill list